Rimrock Draw Rockshelter Field School Course Description

 Rimrock Draw Rockshelter is a known stemmed point site near Riley, Oregon.
 The course will incorporate all phases of archaeological field investigation such as test excavation and elements of data recovery.
-Mapping with laser transit, site recording with GPS, and subsurface explorations with ground-penetrating radar will also take place.
+Mapping with laser transit, site recording with GPS, and subsurface explorations with ground-penetrating radar may also take place.
 Mike Rondeau, a noted lithic analyst, will conduct a two-day workshop for all students.
-The field school runs from June 24 to August 2, 2013
+The field school runs from June 22 to July 31, 2015.

 Instructor: Dr. Patrick O'Grady

 The Connley Caves are very deep caves requiring meticulous excavation, note taking, and field form recording procedures.
 This process is extremely time consuming and field school students will spend the majority of time conducting data recovery level investigations in block excavation units.
 Jenkins works closely with all students discussing site formation processes, sampling techniques, local archaeology, and the study of first colonization of the New World.
 Perishable artifacts and human coprolites were recovered from this site during the 2001 field season.
 Recovery of coprolites this summer will provide students an absolutely unique opportunity to learn how to collect coprolites for ancient DNA analysis without contaminating them with their own modern DNA.

 These field schools focus on archaeological excavation methods.
 The initial days are spent in intensive field training with attendant lectures on the archaeology, environment, and ethnography of the Northern Great Basin region.
 Fieldwork sessions occupy approximately 8 hours each day, with some additional commuting time from the field camp to the excavation site or survey area.